-- Depending on your student’s classes, she may be required to pay lab fees, have special equipment, or purchase specialized software.
-Your student may want to inquire about these additional costs when she registers for classes.
+- Depending on your student’s classes, they may be required to pay lab fees, have special equipment, or purchase specialized software.
+Your student may want to inquire about these additional costs when they register for classes.

 - Some campuses charge extra for parking permits or stickers.
-If your student is taking a car to campus, he should check about the costs.
+If your student is taking a car to campus, they should check about the costs.

 - If your student plans to join a fraternity or sorority or other social club, there are often fees or dues for membership.

 - If your student is attending college a distance from home, they will want to anticipate the costs of travelling home for breaks or vacations.
 Often, students heading home at Thanksgiving or Christmas are travelling during the most expensive travel seasons and should plan accordingly.